Celebrating the year’s achievements and enjoying gatherings of family and friends is a major part of the festive season.

 It can be much easier to follow conversations that you have initiated – knowing the topic being discussed and being familiar with the subject matter provides a great opportunity to engage and participate.

 Did you know that we sometimes have a subconscious tendency to mirror non-verbal signals such as posture, body language, facial expressions of people we are speaking with?
 You can subconsciously encourage others to speak clearly, use expressive body language (gestures and facial expressions) and maintain good eye contact, by exhibiting these qualities yourself.

 BE ALL-IN, BUT TAKE TIME OUTS

-Filling in unheard gaps, concentrating on reading lips and interpreting body language and asking people to repeat themselves can be exhausting.
+Filling in unheard gaps, concentrating on reading lips, interpreting body language and asking people to repeat themselves can be exhausting.
 Try not to fake-it though (nodding along, or laughing with others), as your responses may be off the mark and lead to awkwardness.
-When you are in a conversation, try and give your best effort to follow-it.
+When you are in conversation, try and give your best effort to follow-it.
 Don’t be afraid to ask people to repeat themselves.

 It is important to give your ears and brain regular rests.
 Go for a wander outside, stand in-line at the bar, take a time out in the bathroom.
 This can help you recuperate and recharge for your next conversation.
 Keeping conversations short and changing conversations through mingling, can help your ears and brain reset and recharge.

 Hearing impairment is nothing to be ashamed of – studies show that 1 in 6 Australians have hearing loss and the proportion is increasing.
 When you are chatting with a group of people – tell them about your hearing loss.
 This can avoid misunderstandings and considerate and capable people will want to help by speaking clearly.
 Don’t be afraid to ask people to repeat themselves – you can do this in a pointed way to show you have been paying attention (eg. “what did you say the name of the resort was?”).